-For the purposes of a collective assessment of impairment, financial instruments are grouped according to similar credit risk characteristics.
-These characteristics are relevant to estimate cash flows for the groups of such assets, being indicative of the debtors' ability to pay the amounts owed according to the contractual terms of the assets that are assessed.
+For a collective assessment of impairment, financial instruments are grouped according to similar credit risk characteristics.
+These characteristics are relevant to estimate cash flows for the groups of such assets, being indicative of the debtors' ability to pay the amounts owed according to the contractual terms of the assets being assessed.